- Describe the four basic causes of evolution: natural selection, mutation, genetic drift, and gene flow

 Do you think genetic drift would happen more quickly on an island or on the mainland?

-Genetic drift can also be magnified by natural or human-caused events, such as a disaster that randomly kills a large portion of the population, which is known as the bottleneck effect that results in a large portion of the genome suddenly being wiped out (Figure 11.8).
+Genetic drift can also be magnified by natural or human-caused events, such as a disaster that randomly kills a large portion of the population, which is known as the bottleneck effect that results in a large portion of the gene pool suddenly being wiped out (Figure 11.8).
 In one fell swoop, the genetic structure of the survivors becomes the genetic structure of the entire population, which may be very different from the pre-disaster population.
 The disaster must be one that kills for reasons unrelated to the organism’s traits, such as a hurricane or lava flow.
 A mass killing caused by unusually cold temperatures at night, is likely to affect individuals differently depending on the alleles they possess that confer cold hardiness.

 Another scenario in which populations might experience a strong influence of genetic drift is if some portion of the population leaves to start a new population in a new location, or if a population gets divided by a physical barrier of some kind.
 In this situation, those individuals are unlikely to be representative of the entire population which results in the founder effect.
 The founder effect occurs when the genetic structure matches that of the new population’s founding fathers and mothers.
 The founder effect is believed to have been a key factor in the genetic history of the Afrikaner population of Dutch settlers in South Africa, as evidenced by mutations that are common in Afrikaners but rare in most other populations.
 This is likely due to a higher-than-normal proportion of the founding colonists, which were a small sample of the original population, carried these mutations.
 As a result, the population expresses unusually high incidences of Huntington’s disease (HD) and Fanconi anemia (FA), a genetic disorder known to cause bone marrow and congenital abnormalities, and even cancer.4